Parents' guide to fees and funding

 Supporting a student funding application

 After the student has applied for their loan, you’ll be sent an email asking you to confirm your income.
 You can do this online.
-The deadline for completing this is usually September 1 of the academic year in which they plan to study.

 You may be asked to provide evidence of your income or circumstances.
 For more information, see the gov.uk page supporting an application.